-Software engineering, and grammarware engineering in particular, has been facing the problem of abundance of notation for syntactic definitions for quite a long time [18].
+Software engineering, and grammarware engineering in particular, has been facing the problem of abundance of notation for syntactic definitions for quite a long time [22].
 With many grammars in existence, it is desirable for a language engineer to reuse them instead of developing new ones by hand from scratch.
-Quite a number of grammar recovery projects were attempted and successfully performed during the last decade and a half [11, 12, 14, 16, 17, 19, 20, 21, 24, 22, 23].

-When recovering a language grammar from an existing source, one needs to face various challenges ranging from character level issues (e.g., layout inconsistencies) to language level issues (e.g., grammar connectedness).
+Quite a number of grammar recovery projects were attempted and successfully performed during the last decade and a half [14, 15, 17, 20, 21, 23, 24, 25, 26, 28, 29].
+When recovering a language grammar from an existing source, one faces various challenges ranging from character level issues (e.g., layout inconsistencies) to language level issues (e.g., grammar connectedness).

 In the current paper, the main problem that we are solving is how to reuse grammar artefacts that are written in different notations.
 We wanted a method that reliably works on a big number of grammars of industrial size, obtained from unreliable sources, and that is easily reproducible for future derivatives.
 We have addressed these challenges of dealing with different notations for syntactic definitions ("metasyntaxes" from now on, dialects of (E)BNF) parametrically.
-We use the metametasyntax proposed in [24] as a stepping stone to enable manipulation of families of metasyntaxes.
+We use the metametasyntax proposed in [26] as a stepping stone to enable manipulation of families of metasyntaxes.
 The approach is not specific to any metaprogramming (or rather, metametaprogramming in our context) language.

-The semi-automated notation-parametric grammar recovery tool is written in Rascal [8] and is publicly available through Sourceforge as edd2rsc1.
-The fully automated notation-parametric grammar recovery tool is written in Python and is publicly available through Sourceforge as well as the Grammar Hunter2, with a Rascal version in development (will be released as a standard library after sufficient polishing and documenting).
+All the tools and grammars related to this paper are distributed freely through a project called Software Language Processing Suite (SLPS) [29] and its online GitHub repository.
+The semi-automated notation-parametric grammar recovery tool is written in Rascal [10] and is publicly available as topics/recovery/edd2rsc.
+The fully automated notation-parametric grammar recovery tool is written in Python and is publicly available as well as the Grammar Hunter (see topics/recovery/hunter), with a Rascal version in development (will be released as a standard library after sufficient polishing and documenting).

-The rest of the paper is structured as follows. §2 provides an extensive overview of previously existing work directly related to grammar recovery from manually constructed sources.
-In §3 we consider a semi-automated scenario which works smoothly only for reliable notations and requires interaction with a human grammar engineer otherwise.
-We have validated this approach on all notations that were specified during recovery of grammars for the Grammar Zoo [20], with one example of them provided in the same section (an interested reader can get the rest freely from the web).
+The rest of the paper is structured as follows. $\S2$ provides an extensive overview of previously existing work directly related to grammar recovery from manually constructed sources.
+In $\S3$ we consider a semi-automated scenario which works smoothly only for reliable notations and requires interaction with a human grammar engineer otherwise.
+We have validated this approach on all notations that were specified during recovery of grammars for the Grammar Zoo [29], with one example of them provided in the same section (an interested reader can get the rest freely from the web).
 In §4 a substantially more advanced algorithm is demonstrated to enable full automation.
 The internal details of the prototype tool, Grammar Hunter, are presented in several blocks for the sake of reproducibility and reporting design details.
 Grammar Hunter was validated by successfully feeding it diverse language manuals and standards (also available at the Grammar Zoo).
 Conclusions are drawn in §5.